 In this article, I’ll take a close look at Costco’s hearing aids and what you can expect when you visit the in-store hearing aid center.
-I’ve recently researched the process of buying hearing aids from Costco and looked at how the prices compared to what consumers pay on average.
+I’ve researched the process of buying hearing aids from Costco and looked at how the prices compared to what consumers pay on average.

-Costco Hearing Aid Center: 5 Things to Know Before Your First Visit
+Costco Hearing Aid Center: 5 Things To Know Before Your First Visit

-Consumer Reports ranks Costco highly compared to other hearing aid stores.
+Consumer Reports (subscription required) ranks Costco highly compared to other hearing aid stores.
 Survey respondents give the Costco Hearing Aid Center perfect scores as far as price plan options, price transparency, follow-up service, training, courtesy, answering questions and options.

 Before you schedule your first appointment to order hearing aid(s) from Costco, here are five things to know: